Kenjirl/Kenjirl/README.md

 ## 👋 Hi, I’m Kenjiro

-I am currently in my final semester of college.
+I just finish my college and ready for work.
 Throughout my academic journey, I have explored into various aspects of programming, starting from fundamental logic and algorithms using C, basics of Android app development using Android Studio, and specializing in SQL for database management.

 I have discovered my interest in **web development**, where I have gained a lot of experience using the Laravel framework for full-stack development.
 On the front-end side, I am practically good with HTML, CSS (particularly Tailwind), and JS (Jquery) for interface manipulation and responsiveness.
 Additionally, I have a decent understanding of the basics of ReactJS.
 I hope to create many interesting and useful websites for anyone.